AlessiaCiarlo/InteractiveGraphics_final-project/README.md

 Files and directories:

-Android: contains the obj and mtl files for the animation (keyframes)
+Android_animation1 and Android_animation2: contain the obj and mtl files for the animations (keyframes)

 index.html: html main file.
 Used to run the code (Live Server from Visual Studio Code)